ibeach/ibeach.github.io/_pages/turtle.md

 	</tr>
 	</table>

-Here are some highlights when we use the alphabet {'F','X','Y','-','+'}, instructions as in the dragon curve example, and a rulebook of the form 'X'$\to$'WORD1', 'Y'$\to$'WORD2'.
+Here are some highlights when we use the alphabet {'F', 'X', 'Y', '-', '+'}, instructions as in the dragon curve example, and a rulebook of the form 'X'$\to$'WORD1', 'Y'$\to$'WORD2'.

 <h3>Fractal-Like Curves</h3>